leaningtech/labs/src/content/docs/cheerpj2/04-guides/Using-web-workers.md

 Java Strings, being Java objects, cannot be passed or returned.
 But JavaScript strings can be used as parameters and will be converted to Java Strings directly in the WebWorker context.

-## Using the Java API for web workers
+## Using the Java API for Web Workers

 CheerpJ exposes a custom API to access this feature directly from Java code.
 The API is equivalent in terms of capabilities.
 This API is blocking, so to actually take advantage of concurrency between the main thread and Web Workers it is necessary to use this API from a Java thread.

 The Java version of the API is also extended to support `long`s in parameters and returned values.
 Currently they are converted to native JS values when passed to Workers, so their range is limited to +/-2^52.

-See the reference for [Java web worker API](/cheerpj2/reference/WebWorker-API#java-web-worker-api)
+See the reference for [Java Web Worker API](/cheerpj2/reference/WebWorker-API#java-web-worker-api)

 Example usage: